avranju/rust-async-nw-workshop/workshop/site/codelabs/network-client.md

 implementation and try to come up with an implementation that does the following:

 - Opens a TCP connection to the server on port `3215`
-- Sends an `Event::Join` message as soon as it connects
+- Sends an `Event::RequestJoin` message as soon as it connects
-- Starts up a loop that's listening for messages from the server and from standard input and does the appropriate processing, i.e., when an `Event::Message` is received from the server, print the message to the screen and when a line of text has been read from the terminal, send an `Event::Message` to the server.
+- Starts up a loop that's listening for messages from the server and from standard input and does the appropriate processing, i.e., when an `Event::MessageReceived` is received from the server, print the message to the screen and when a line of text has been read from the terminal, send an `Event::MessageSend` to the server.